MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 keywords: Windows Mixed Reality, spatial sound, design, style
 ---

-# Using Audio in Mixed Reality Applications
+# Using Sound in Mixed Reality Applications

 Use sound to inform and reinforce the user's mental model of application state.
 Use spatialization, when appropriate, to place sounds into the mixed world.
 Connecting the auditory and the visual in this way deepens the intuitive nature of many interactions and leads to increased user confidence.